-Prof. Penelope Schofield, Talk Topic: Understanding Lived Experiences of People with CUP: How can clinicians help? 📅 Thursday 19th October 2023 ⏰ 08:00 – 09:00 🎟 To register please email the-christie.cup
+Prof. Penelope Schofield, Talk Topic: Understanding Lived Experiences of People with CUP: How can clinicians help? 📅 Thursday 19th October 2023 ⏰ 08:00 – 09:00 🎟 To register please email

 [email protected] 📍 MS Teams (link provided following registration).